Jason travels the country full-time with his wife Abigail, and three children.

 There’s a lot of debate as to whether ultra-expensive coolers are worth the cost, and only you can decide whether they are to you.
 I will say, they do work extremely well.
 The extra features of the Pelican do just enough to make the purchase worth it for me.

 So, if you’re looking for a beast of a cooler, stand out from the pack with the ultra-rugged Pelican.
-Available on Amazon.
+Available in our Amazon or on their website, where RV Miles readers can enjoy a free Dayventure Tumbler with any purchase over $100.